 “I believe I speak English best.
 However, as I am living in Slovakia, the language I use most often is Slovak.
 My mother was a Hungarian, so she spoke mainly Hungarian to me, but she died when I was three.
 My father came from the Netherlands.
 However, the nanny whom I spent a lot of time with spoke Polish only.
 My permanent residence is in Germany.
 What is my mother tongue?” (source: T. Bůžková)

-This is the eighteenth year we are celebrating the International Mother Language Day.
+This is the twenty-first year we are celebrating the International Mother Language Day.

 At present, there are nearly 7,000 languages spoken around the globe, but about ten of them disappear every year.